rubenhortas/rubenhortas.github.io/_posts/2024-01-21-neovim-python-ide.md

 Learn how to transform [Neovim](https://neovim.io) into a powerful Python IDE using Ruff for fast linting and Pyright for type checking.

+## Update!

+Dear reader, this post has become outdated over time.
+I've found a better way to convert [Neovim](https://neovim.io/) into a multi-language IDE in a much simpler and more modular way, which makes maintenance easier and reduces the time spent on maintenance and configuration.
+I've also added more and better plugins that will increase your productivity, so I recommend you go directly to that article: [How to build a modern Neovim IDE in 2026 A modular Lua guide](https://rubenhortas.github.io/posts/moden-neovim-ide-lua-guide-2026/#basic-ide-configuration)

 ## Why?

 I have to admit it, [Neovim](https://neovim.io) is my editor for everything.